pods-finance/subgraph/README.md

 [*] Two extra actions may be take into account: *TransferTo* and *TransferFrom*.

 Every one of these actions will make use of 4 variables: `inputTokenA`, `inputTokenB`, `outputTokenA`, `outputTokenB`.
 These will store the amounts of tokens either sent or received for the action in question.
+These values are padded with decimals, so the developer will have to resolve them to their humanized form.

 For simplicity, we'll use the `U:S` or underlying:strike (e.g. ETH:USDC) to showcase each action.
 The `OT` symbol will denote the option token.